-Cut throat competition and lack of customer loyalty have led the retailers to squeeze and dig information about how to encourage the customers to stick to their brand.
-Retailers are constantly mapping on-site and off-site data and social data to understand the customer behavior.
+Tough competition and lack of customer loyalty have led the retailers to dig information to encourage customers stickiness.
+Retailers are constantly mapping on-site and off-site data and social data to understand customer behaviour.
 Even the healthcare industry is not untouched by its benefits.
-A study published online clearly reveals that the big data is providing an antidote to the cancer patients in 2 ways.
-The first is – the research firms are putting a lot of pressure on the oncology clinics to report a lot about quality metrics so that the doctors can understand the problem at the earliest stage.
-Further, data analytics has reduced the cost of care because the insights actually reveal on how to deliver higher value results at the lowest possible cost.
+A study published online clearly reveals that big data is providing an antidote to cancer patients in 2 ways–a) the oncology clinics to report a lot about quality metrics so that the doctors can understand the problem at the earliest stage, b) data analytics has reduced the cost of care because the insights actually reveal how to deliver higher value results at the lowest possible cost.

-How Big Data benefits with its prediction prowess
+How Big Data Benefits with its Prediction Prowess

 Some interesting applications of big data in daily lives and businesses include: